kraziniSh/boonforge/README.md

 # boonforge
-Curse CurseForge and their indecent bloatware!
+Curse CurseForge and their covalent bloatware!

 **boonforge** is a CLI app for downloading CurseForge Minecraft modpacks.